top of page

 A publication by SciVortex Corp.

 This article is based on structured evidence extracted from over 12,000 news articles published by The Guardian, consolidated by the ARCON platform (Automated Robotics for Criminal Observation Network).
 Using VORISOMA, ARCON models interactions between social agents, criminal markets, corruption structures, and patterns of victimization.
-The findings presented here reflect relational evidence from Russia during the year 2022.

 Introduction